thispointer/xmind-8/README.md

 ## Installation Steps
 All commands have to be carried out as root or sudo root.
 In case typing in sudo in fron of each command is too cumbersome, execute sudo -i  for becoming root.
 Do not forget to exit your session as root!
 1. Download [XMind 8 for Linux](https://www.xmind.net/download/xmind8).
-2. Create an /opt/xmind/ folder
+2. Create the /opt/xmind/ folder
     ```
     sudo mkdir -p /opt/xmind/
     ```

-3. Unzip the the downloaded Xmind 8 zip package:
+3. Unzip the downloaded Xmind 8 zip package:
    ```
    sudo unzip -q xmind-8-update9-linux.zip -d /opt/xmind/
    ```
+4. Clone or download from github the files xmind.sh, xmind.svg, xmind.xml and xmind8.desktop.
+Assumption is that all following commands are executed from the folder to which the above-mentioned github files have been downloaded to.

-4. Install the needed fonts of XMind 8
+5. Install the needed fonts of XMind 8
    ```
     sudo mkdir -p /usr/share/fonts/xmind/
     sudo cp -R /opt/xmind/fonts/* /usr/share/fonts/xmind/
     sudo fc-cache -f
    ```
 6. Create a symlink from /opt/xmind/xmind.sh to /usr/local/bin/xmind.
+    ```
+    sudo ln -s /opt/xmind/xmind.sh /usr/local/bin/xmind
+    ```
 7. Create ~/.config/xmind/configuration in your home directory.
     ```
     mkdir -p ~/.config/xmind/configuration/